-Danger at Dead Man’s Pass by MG Leonard & Sam Sedgman
+Danger at Dead Man’s Pass by M.G.
+Leonard & Sam Sedgman

 There are bats, witches, codes, folklore, wartime secrets, an ancient curse, and references to Goethe’s Faust and Kästner’s Emil and the Detectives.
 The chapters are short and by the start of chapter two, the adventure is well underway.